Zero Waste Jack-O-Lanterns

 All this for a few hours of Halloween fun.

 • Feed leftover seeds to the birds.
-Or why not eat them yourself?
-See recipe idea below.

 Whether you choose pumpkins or pineapples, if you are going to do the carving, do the composting!
 Or leave it out for the possums and birds.